-When an heir or beneficiary dies during administration of an estate, the decree must provide for distribution to the personal representative of the estate of the heir or beneficiary, pursuant to Probate Code sections 11801 and 11802, or, if applicable, to the person(s) entitled to the property in a summary proceeding pursuant to a declaration or affidavit under Probate Code section 13101.
+A. When an heir or beneficiary dies during administration of an estate, the Petition for Distribution must request distribution to the personal representative of the estate of the heir or beneficiary, pursuant to Probate Code sections 11801 and 11802, or, if applicable, to the person(s) entitled to the property in a summary proceeding pursuant to a declaration or affidavit under Probate Code section 13101.